Honor Committee Statistical Transparency Reporting Portal

 Overview

-An Informed Retraction (IR) grants a student who has been reported to the Honor Committee the opportunity to admit wrongdoing, make amends for their admitted act, take a Leave of Absence from the University for two consecutive semesters, and recommit to the Community of Trust upon returning to grounds.
-Once a student has started a leave of absence, a special notation will be put on their transcript to restrict them from signing up for courses.
-Once the student has completed their leave, the notation is removed and no mention of the IR will remain on the student’s permanent record.
-A student is only permitted to file one IR during their time at the University, but a student can choose to admit to and make amends for additional Honor Offenses and have their single IR cover multiple, separate Acts.
-The Informed Retraction is specifically designed for students who believe that they have committed an Honor Offense and want to make amends for their actions.
+A student can only file one IR during their time at the University.
+A student can choose to admit to and make amends for additional Honor Offenses and have their single IR cover multiple, separate Acts.
+The Informed Retraction is specifically designed for students who believe they have committed an Honor Offense and want to make amends for their actions.

 Click on the dropdown menu to access relevant graphics.